Date: 13 Dec 1939

 It was found partly buried in the sand below the high-water mark and was thought to have been dead for about 10 days.

 When the police arrived, they found that the parcel was neatly tied up with several pieces of string and that inside the brown paper there was a wrapping of newspaper and then a piece of fabric like a towel.
-The policeman that examined it said that he thought that the parcel had been covered by one tied over.
+The policeman that examined it said that he thought that the parcel had been covered by one tied only.

 Another policeman that went to the beach said that the parcel was about four feet below the high-water mark.
 He said that when he unwrapped it he found that the fabric wrapping was possibly a piece of bedspread and said that the newspaper wrapping was dated 26 November 1939.

-Its cause of death was given as being due either to suffocation of drowning.
+The child's cause of death was given as being due either to suffocation of drowning.

 The doctor said that the child had been born full term and that in his opinion its cause of death was suffocation and not drowning.